sasagawa888/deeppipe2/README.md

 Now testing.

 ```
-# for CNN test for Fashion-MNIST
+# for CNN test for MNIST
   defnetwork init_network4(_x) do
     _x
     |> f(5, 5, 1, 12, {1,1}, 1, 0.5, 0.0001)